 Many people believe that since they pay a substantial amount for homeowners insurance in Texas, they should make claims for the tiniest little things that go wrong.
 However, in reality that is not really what insurance is all about.
 You need to understand that homeowners insurance is designed primarily to cover large risks like fires rather than small claims like broken windows.

-Fortunately, for Texans, you are allowed one claim on your homeowners insurance policy without increasing your premium.
+Fortunately, for Texans, you are allowed one claim on your Texas homeowners insurance policy without increasing your premium.
 This claim is basically forgiven.
 However, after you have filed your first claim, each additional claim will be reviewed and examined carefully.

 Filing an insurance claim can be very costly to the homeowner who may see an increase in their premium from as little as nine percent to possibly 50 percent.
 Now, let’s take a look at ways that you may take preventative measures to avoid filing insurance claims on your homeowners insurance in Texas.